 If the dosa batter is too thick, the dosa will be thick and have a thicker, pancake-like texture.
 To create a thinner, airy dosa the batter should be thinner.
-To learn how to make the batter thinner, click here.
+To learn how to make the batter thinner, watch our instructional video by clicking here.

 2) Add oil while the dosa is cooking:

 The DosaMaker has been designed to make a crispy dosa with very little oil compared to a traditional handmade dosa.
 However, if you prefer to use more oil you can add oil while the dosa is cooking.

 To add oil while the dosa is cooking you will open the lid during the cooking process.
 In most cases, you can open the lid between 1 minute 30 seconds and 2 minutes.

 Note: If you open the lid too soon and the dosa has not had time to form and set, the dosa can tear apart as you are opening it.

 After you open the lid, use a teaspoon to drizzle oil on the dosa.
 Continue cooking the dosa until it has reached your desired level of crispness.

 3) Open the lid while the dosa is cooking and finish cooking in the elevated position: